 However, it is important to note that human development indicators are incomplete and limited without the inclusion of ‘liberty indicators’.
 These are important indicators for assessing the level of democracy, constitutional freedom and rights that the people of a nation enjoy.

 Must Read: Difference Between Micro and Macro Economics

 Knowing the development strategies of other countries is important because it acts as a guide and helps you learn from their experiences.
-The various development strategies incorporated in class 12 Indian economy chapter 3 notes are mentioned below.
+The various development strategies incorporated in class 12 Indian Economy chapter 3 notes are mentioned below.

-- While in Pakistan, the reforms had an opposite impact.
+- While in Pakistan, the reforms had the opposite impact.
 They worsened the economic indicators and the economy.
 The reason for this was the re-emergence of poverty, low foreign exchange earnings, dependency on foreign aid and agricultural dependency on a good harvest rather than technology.

 So, this was all about the class 12 Indian economy chapter 3 notes.
 Hopefully, this blog covered all the essential points and was great for a quick revision.
-If you feel overwhelmed about your career prospects, post 12th or wish to study abroad then get in touch with Leverage Edu and clear all your doubts!
+If you feel overwhelmed about your career prospects, post-12th or wish to study abroad then get in touch with Leverage Edu and clear all your doubts!
 Sign up for a free session today!